 If you are not exactly sure how hyperbaric chambers for wound healing works, here are some of the need-to-know details.
-First off, HBOT stands for Hyperbaric Oxygen Therapy, and it involves breathing pure oxygen in a pressurized room or tube.
-Below we take a look at a few key areas of HBOT and how it can possibly benefit you:
+First off, HBOT stands for Hyperbaric Oxygen Therapy, and it involves breathing pure oxygen in a pressurized chamber.
+Below we take a look at a few key areas of HBOT, including how many HBOT sessions you might need:

-Initially, it was used to treat decompression sickness for scuba divers.
-However, it was soon discovered that there were many other benefits that come with HBOT therapy, including treating wounds that won’t heal due to diabetes or radiation injury.
+Initially, HBOT was used to treat decompression sickness for scuba divers.
+However, it was soon discovered that there were many other benefits that come with HBOT therapy, including treating wounds that won’t heal due to diabetes, radiation injury, surgical wounds or traumatic injuries.

 What Exactly Happens?